This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is PSGN treated?

-- Diuretics will be given to decrease swelling by removing extra fluid in your child's body.
+- Diuretics may be given to decrease swelling.
+They work by removing extra fluid in your child's body.

-- Blood pressure medicine is given to lower your child's blood pressure.
+- Blood pressure medicine may be given to lower your child's blood pressure.

 How can I manage my child's condition?